What to do with an old or expired credit card

 What to do with expired debit and credit cards

-If your credit card or debit card is plastic and it is past its expiration date, getting rid of it is pretty easy.
-All you have to do with expired credit and debit cards is cut them up with scissors and throw them away in the trash.
+If your credit card or debit card is plastic and past its expiration date, getting rid of it is pretty easy.
+Once you’ve received your replacement in the mail from your issuer, you can cut the card with scissors and throw the pieces away in the trash.
 Some paper shredders also have a slot for credit and debit cards that makes it easy to destroy them along with other important documents you no longer need.

 Disposing of metal credit cards

 Most metal credit card issuers will destroy your card if you send it back to them.
-If you would like a prepaid envelope sent to you to mail yours back, or if you want the best address to send it to, call the number on the back of your card to make this request.
+Call the number on the back of your card to request a prepaid envelope you can use to send it back.

-If you don’t want to mail your card and you live near a branch, you may also be able to drop your credit card off for disposal.
+If you don’t want to mail your card and you live near a bank branch, you may also be able to drop your credit card off for disposal.
 Local bank branches may not destroy metal credit cards themselves, but they will know where to send them.

 Join the world of expired card hobbyists

 According to the group rules, older cards are generally worth more money, as are cards in excellent condition that have never been signed.
-Rare credit cards are also worth more in general, and especially if they feature a celebrity or have something special about them.
+Rare credit cards are also worth more in general, especially if they feature a celebrity or have something special about them.

 Your expired Chase Freedom Flex℠ may not be worth a premium, but who knows?
 If you stick your old cards in a sock drawer long enough, perhaps they’ll be worth something someday.

 How to find old credit card accounts

 To find old credit card accounts, start by looking at your credit reports.
 Head to the website AnnualCreditReport.com, which will let you access your reports from all three credit bureaus—Experian, Equifax and TransUnion—for free.
-Consumers can access their credit reports for free each week due to COVID-19, which is in effect until April 20, 2022.
+Currently, you can access your credit reports from each of the bureaus once per week.